-PSI is incredibly grateful to Stream Team for supporting the "What's Blooming?" program over the past 10 years!
-This ever growing data set is now revealing its true colors and being used by researchers and students to better understand water quality and HABs in our local region.
-Thank you to the Port of Olympia for supporting research and education at Port Plaza and to Washington SeaGrant for the overall management of the program.
+PSI is incredibly grateful to Stream Team for financially supporting the "What's Blooming?" program over the past 10 years!
+This ever growing data set is now revealing its true colors and being used by researchers and students to better understand water quality and HABs in our local region and promote environmental stewardship.
+Thank you to the Port of Olympia for supporting research and education at Port Plaza and to Washington SeaGrant for managing the SoundToxins program.
 Thank you to our student interns and to all of the plankton enthusiasts that follow along each year.
 See you on the dock next year!